image_pdfimage_print

 As detailed in Table 1 above, all training and representative visits are recorded in the institution’s database.

-7. Related and superseded documents
+7. Related documents

 • International Representative Policy